Imee Marcos: 20th Congress (2025–present)

+In 2026, Marcos made claims on the senate floor that the 2028 Presidential elections in the Philippines would be cancelled.
+However that was disproven when President BongBong Marcos stated that he could not violate the 1987 Philippine constitution related to elections and would step down.

 Party affiliation

 Marcos formerly belonged to the Kilusang Bagong Lipunan (KBL), the political party of her father.
 In 2009, she and her family joined the alliance of the Nacionalista Party in support of its 2010 presidential candidate, then-Senator Manny Villar.
 Incidentally, her father used to be a member of Nacionalista before he founded KBL in 1978.

 Martial law denialism

 As with other Marcos family members who have stayed in the public eye since their return to the Philippines, Imee Marcos has received significant criticism for instances of historical revisionism, and the denial or trivializing of the human rights violations and economic plunder that took place during the Marcos administration, and of the role she played in the administration.

 Prominent examples of statements by Imee Marcos which have received such criticism include her 2016 statement that she was "too young" to have any power during her father's administration (although she was already 30 years old when her father was ousted in February 1986), and her 2018 assertion that critics should just "move on" regarding the crimes and excesses of the martial law era.